grafana/grafana/docs/sources/datasources/postgres/_index.md

 ### Dataset and Table selection

-In the dataset dropdown will be disabled by default, and is populated with the configured database that the user has access to.
+The dataset dropdown will be disabled by default, and is populated with the configured database to which the user has access.
 The table dropdown is populated with the tables that are available within that database.

 ### Columns and Aggregation functions (SELECT)